laicar/srpg-studio-eclogia/README.md

 # srpg-studio-eclogia

-Discord user AlanaEclogia#9407's SRPG Studio plugins Free to use as you want.
+Discord user AlanaEclogia#9407's SRPG Studio plugins.

+Free to use as you want.
 Instructions are inside the files.

 # Contact

 Found a bug?
 Can't understand how to use a plugin?
 [Find me on the SRPG Studio University Discord server](https://discord.gg/GcTS5EH)

 # Plugin List